moneyhoardersglobalnetwork/mhgn-code-keep/README.md

 # Blocks Of Passion Protocol
+"The true no initial investment needed protocol."
+## Inspiration
+The foundations that sit in the high places of crypto are shady and we all know this!
+The idea of Blocks Of Passion Foundation as a decentralized non profit organization was sparked in late 2021 early 2022 by @moneyhoardermike founder and C.E.O of MHGN (Money Hoarders Global Netowrk).
+The blockchain protocol's structure is centered around the BOP token.
+We like to call it "The gift that keeps on giving!" because we want to build a welcoming community in the MHGN ecosystem.
+All hoarders of BOP token should be inspired to create new use cases by donating their tokens or supporting businesses that accept BOP as payment.
+MHGN"s new clothing line House of Hoarders will soon be doing just that and any orders made with BOP will be add to a locked liquidity pool for BOP token.

 | :exclamation:  ** WARNING None of the contracts are audited!  |
 |-----------------------------------------|

+We have start to build this repo out and connect with Chainlink and Moralis
 ### Completed (but unreviewed) minimal contracts:
 - `Lending.sol`: Based off [Aave](https://aave.com/)
 - `Staking.sol`: Based off [Synthetix](https://synthetix.io/)